August 10, 2020

 Kendal Industrial Park, for example, as the new special economic zone, one of Indonesia Industrial Estate in Java, it promises to provide at least 500,000 new workers to help the manufacturers in the total area of 2,700 hectares.
-With the plan of finishing first development phase in 2021, Kendal Industrial Park has attracted at least 58 tenants, locals and foreigners.
+With the plan of finishing first development phase in 2021, Kendal Industrial Park has attracted at least 58 business entities, locals and foreigners.
 The investors believe that the human resources advantage owned by Central Java province and the hard working culture among Javanese will help their businesses to grow faster; then boost the local and regional economic condition and also foreign investment in the future.

 (Source: Bisnis Indonesia)